Where We Be

 Here he is firing an 1800s rifle (plug your ears, it's loud!)

 Fort Mackinac was built by the British in 1780 and changed hands several times between Britain and America.
-Most of its original buildings are still intact.
+Most of its original buildings are intact.

 We had a fun day visiting Mackinac Island, one of